314dev/PI/docs/source/common/lightning_cli.rst

     # Fit your model using the configuration
     python trainer.py fit --config config.yaml

-The instantiation of the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running the trainer.
+The instantiation of the :class:`~pi_ml.utilities.cli.LightningCLI` class takes care of parsing command line and config file options, instantiating the classes, setting up a callback to save the config in the log directory and finally running the trainer.
 The resulting object :code:`cli` can be used for example to get the instance of the model, (:code:`cli.model`).